ros-controls/ros2_controllers/joint_trajectory_controller/doc/userdoc.rst

 Only one action goal can be active at any moment, or none if the topic interface is used.
 Path and goal tolerances are checked only for the trajectory segments of the active goal.

-When an active action goal is preempted by another command coming from either the action or the topic interface, the goal is canceled and the client is notified.
+When an active action goal is preempted by another command coming from the action interface, the goal is canceled and the client is notified.

-Sending an empty trajectory message from the topic interface (not the action interface) will stop the execution of all queued trajectories and enter position hold mode.
+Sending an empty trajectory message from the topic interface (not the action interface) will override the current action goal and not abort the action.

 Trajectory replacement [#f2]_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^